-- 2.1 One week in June and one week in December of each year will be designated by the Senior Resident Superior Court Judge and agreed to by the Chief Justice, as Administrative Weeks.
-The Senior Resident Superior Court Judge shall be in his home district.
-He shall be responsible for reviewing all cases that appear on the Administrative Calendar.
-He shall take appropriate action to insure prompt disposition of any pending motions or other matters necessary to move the cases toward a conclusion.
-At such administrative terms or review, cases will be place upon the trial calendar. - An attorney of record may request that his case be placed upon the trial calendar by making said request in writing to the Senior Resident Judge of the Superior Court and delivering a copy to opposing counsel or parties of record.
-The said request must be made no later than six (6) weeks before the scheduled session or the administrative term where the case is set for review or calendaring.
+2.1 One week in June and one week in December of each year will be designated by the Senior Resident Superior Court Judge and agreed to by the Chief Justice, as Administrative Weeks.
+The Senior Resident Superior Court Judge shall be in their home district.
+The Senior Resident Judge shall be responsible for reviewing all cases that appear on the Administrative Calendar.
+They shall take appropriate action to ensure prompt disposition of any pending motions or other matters necessary to move the cases toward a conclusion.
+At such administrative terms or review, cases will be assigned a place upon a trial calendar or reset for an administrative term of court.